TheFuchsen/Fuchs-Tools/OCM_Redshift/README.md

-# One Click Material For Maya 2023 - Redshift Edition
+# OBSOLETE, DO NOT USE - One Click Material For Maya 2023 - Redshift Edition -

+USE OCP INSTEAD: (Temp link)

 Instantly assemble almost any material you cross in your path into a single shader!
 Just 1 click away.